Alveo/alveo-transcriber-services/README.md

 Repository to provide additional services to the alveo-transcriber webapp.
 Provides transcription storage and audio segmentation.

 ## Config
-1. See `config` file
+1. Copy `config-sample` to `config` and edit it accordingly
-2. If deploying this outside of a local address, you will need to generate an SSL certificate to avoid mixed content browser errors.
+2. If deploying this outside of a local address, you will need to generate an SSL certificate to avoid mixed content browser errors
 3. Build the transcriber with an `environment.ts` that points towards this as the `ALVEO_SERVICES_URL`

 ## Running